manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ![Image](https://github.com/user-attachments/assets/f572f483-9536-4506-ab48-9b0a6ee67593)
 ---
-Use the installed ollama to download and install your desired model.
+Step 4: Use the installed ollama to download and install your desired model.
 For example, to install llama3.2, use the command:
 ---
 ```ruby
 ollama run llama3.2:latest